-The inputs used in measuring the fair value of our available-for-sale marketable securities at December 31, 2011 (none at June 30, 2012) are considered to be Level 2 in accordance with the three-tier fair value hierarchy.
+The inputs used in measuring the fair value of our available-for-sale marketable securities at December 31, 2011 (we held no marketable securities at September 30, 2012) are considered to be Level 2 in accordance with the three-tier fair value hierarchy.
 These securities are valued using a multi-dimensional pricing model that includes a variety of inputs, including quoted prices for similar assets and liabilities in active markets and quoted prices for identical or similar assets or liabilities in markets that are not active.
 To assess the fair value of these securities, we obtain fair values from an independent third-party valuation service provider.
 As we are responsible for the determination of fair value, we review the values provided by the independent third-party valuation service provider for reasonableness, which could include reviewing other publicly available information.

-Quoted F rices in Active Markets s for Identical Signifi icant Other Sig nificant December 31, 2011 Assets Observ able Inputs Unobser vable Inputs (In thousands) Total Ι Level 1 L evel 2 Le evel 3 Government-sponsored securities \$ 993 \$ \$ 993 \$ Corporate debt securities 1,086 721 365 Total \$2,079 \$ 721 \$ 1,358 \$
+December 31, 2011 (In thousands) Total Quoted Prices in Active Markets for Identical Assets Level 1 Significant Unobservable Inputs Level 3 Government-sponsored securities \$ 993 \$ \$ 993 \$ Corporate debt securities 1,086 721 365 Total \$2,079 \$ 721 \$ 1,358 \$